Face coverings are required for many workers and customers. Find out the rules and obligations for businesses.

 These rules apply at Alert Level 2, 3 and 4.
 However not all the businesses listed above can operate at Alert Levels 3 and 4, and some can only open for contactless delivery so should not be interacting with customers.

-Some workers who have a disability or health condition may not be able to wear a face covering safely or comfortably.
-If so, these workers do not need to wear a face covering.
+Wearing a face covering may be unsuitable for some workers who have a disability or health condition.
 Businesses should work with their staff in good faith to see if there are other health and safety actions that could be taken to keep their staff safe.

 Some customers and visitors may not feel comfortable if workers are not wearing a face covering.
 Consider asking your worker to apply for an exemption card they can show customers or provide other ways to communicate to customers why your worker is not able to wear a face covering.
 Keep this high-level and do not disclose personal information.